Securing Strong Letters of Support

 - Reviewers for a travel award, such as a Fulbright, will likely want to hear from someone who you’ve collaborated with internationally, or who can address your ability to serve as a cultural ambassador.

-- For research awards, consider letters from your department head, the dean of your college (in some cases), dean of research, past collaborators, and/or top researchers in your field.
-For the latter, it can be helpful to have someone outside your university speak to the impact of your research on their work, on the work of others, or on an area of study.
+- For research awards, consider letters from your department head, the dean of your college, dean of research, past collaborators, and/or top researchers in your field.
+It can be helpful to have someone outside your university speak to the impact of your research on their work, on the work of others, or on an area of study.

 If you are early career faculty, your reference list should no longer be comprised solely of your dissertation committee.